-BLS521 - Genesis
+BL520 - Exposition of Genesis

 This course involves a detailed study of Genesis with emphasis on the institutions, persons, and events that shaped the rest of history.
 Key principles of life are examined in light of further biblical amplification.
 2 credits.